Integer Programming for Classifying Orthogonal Arrays: Computational results and performance comparisons

-One question is whether OA$(160,k,2,4)$ enumerations could have been completed by using the CP-based MCS algorithm together with OD-equivalence reductions.
-To answer this question we extended $1,000$ randomly chosen OA$(160,8,2,4)$ to OA$(160,9,2,4)$ using the MCS algorithm and Algorithm \ref{alg:BR3idd}.
-Algorithm \ref{alg:BR3idd} was more than $3$ orders of magnitude faster.
-So, Algorithm \ref{alg:BR3idd} was essential in this enumeration.
-Another question is whether isomorphism pruning was essential in our ILP-based enumerations.
-To answer this question we turned off isomorphism pruning in Algorithm \ref{alg:hybrid4}.
-This resulted in a one order of magnitude slow down for the extensions to OA$(160,8,2,4)$, and the \texttt{nauty} step of the extensions to OA$(176,8,2,4)$ failed because the $64$ GB of disk space mounted on the /tmp directory was filled.
-One last question is whether we could have enumerated the new cases if we had not had the isomorphism pruning solver of Margot (2007).
-To answer this question we tested the MCS algorithm for cases in which we had to use isomorphism pruning.
-The extension of all non-OD-equivalent OA$(160,7,2,4)$ to all non-OD-equivalent OA$(160,8,2,4)$ was $4.64$ times slower with the MCS algorithm.
-We estimated the extension from OA$(176,7,2,4)$ to OA$(176,8,2,4)$ to be about $11$ times slower.
-This estimate was based on $20$ randomly selected extensions.
-Hence, our computational experiments suggest that the use of Margot (2007) solver becomes more crucial in enumerating OA$(N,k,2,4)$ as $N$ increases.
-Our results suggest Algorithm \ref{alg:BF} when $k=5,6,7$, Algorithm \ref{alg:hybrid4} when $k=8$, and Algorithm \ref{alg:BR3idd} when $k>8$ should be used with OD-equivalence reductions to enumerate OA$(192,k,2,4)$.
+The MCS algorithm of Schoen, Eendebak, and Nguyen~\cite{Schoen} was compiled on our computer, and the resulting executable was used to directly address 3 fundamental questions. (i) Could $\text{OA}(160,k,2,4)$ classifications be completed by the MCS algorithm together with OD-equivalence reductions?
+To answer this first question, $1,000$ randomly chosen $\text{OA}(160,8,2,4)$ were extended to $\text{OA}(160,9,2,4)$ using MCS and ILP-extension.
+ILP-extension was more than $3$ orders of magnitude faster, so ILP-extension was essential in this classification. (ii) Was isomorphism pruning essential in our ILP-based methods?
+To answer this second question, the isomorphism pruning option of Hybrid was turned off.
+This resulted in a 1 order of magnitude slow down for the extensions to $\text{OA}(160,8,2,4)$, and Step~\ref{item:nauty} of the Basic Extension method (\texttt{nauty} step) in extending to $\text{OA}(176,8,2,4)$ failed because the $64$GB of disk space mounted on our \texttt{/tmp} directory was filled. (iii) Could the new cases be classified with only \texttt{CPLEX12.5.1} and the MCS algorithm, without isomorphism pruning?
+To answer this last question, the MCS algorithm was tested on cases where ILP-based methods required isomorphism pruning.
+The extension of all non-OD-equivalent $\text{OA}(160,7,2,4)$ to all non-OD-equivalent $\text{OA}(160,8,2,4)$ was $4.64$ times slower with the MCS algorithm.
+Furthermore, extending $\text{OA}(176,7,2,4)$ to $\text{OA}(176,8,2,4)$ was estimated to be about $11$ times slower based on $20$ randomly selected non-isomorphic input $\text{OA}(176,7,2,4)$s.
+Hence, these computational experiments suggest that B\&B with isomorphism pruning provides a substantially larger magnitude of speed up as $N$ increases.